 - Must have their DSP training record added to the Health Care Worker Registry within 30 days of completing an approved DSP training program using procedures in the DSP Illinois Health Care Worker Registry Packet Instruction Manual (pdf).
 The designation "DD Aide" on the Health Care Worker Registry.
 This designation is required before DSPs can work alone with people with developmental disabilities.
 It is the responsibility of the agency to ensure that this designation is present on the Health Care Worker Registry.

-- Must have a current certification (earned in DSP training) in First Aid and CPR through either the American Red Cross or American Heart Association.
+- Must have a current certification (earned in DSP training) in First Aid and CPR through either the American Red Cross or American Heart Association or certified as an Emergency Medical Technician (EMT) via the Illinois Department of Public Health or National Registry of Emergency Medical Technicians.

 What if the person hired as a DSP is already a CNA, LPN or RN?